ubccr/xdmod/docs/software-requirements.md

 ### PHP

-Open XDMoD is tested to work with PHP 5.4.16 and may be compatible with more recent releases of PHP 5.
-Open XDMoD is not compatible with PHP 7 at this time.
+Open XDMoD is tested to work with the versions of PHP that is supplied with Centos 7 (PHP 5.4.16) and Rocky 8 (PHP 7.2).
+Open XDMoD is not compatible with PHP 8 at this time.

 Some Linux distributions (including CentOS) do not set the timezone used by PHP in their default configuration.
 This will result in many warning